yoctoproject/poky/documentation/overview-manual/concepts.rst

 scratch is attractive as it means all parts are built fresh and there is no possibility of stale data that can cause problems.
-When developers hit problems, they typically default back to building from scratch so they have a know state from the start.
+When developers hit problems, they typically default back to building from scratch so they have a known state from the start.

 Building an image from scratch is both an advantage and a disadvantage to the process.
 As mentioned in the previous paragraph, building from